airdata/ansible-roles-mac-setup/README.md

 # Option 1: Ansible macOS setup automatic

-Tested on Monterey.
-Requires python3.
-Only supports intel macs for now.

 ### Prerequisites

 Install XCode.
 (The command line tools are insufficient. python3 seems to be unable to verify ssl certificates without the full app).